Bjork here, checking in for the monthly traffic and income report.

 - It allowed us to build some buzz around the product before its official launch.

-- It was something that Lindsay could easily and naturally mention at the end of posts leading up to the launch, like she did at the end of this post and this post.
+- It was something that Lindsay could easily and naturally mention at the end of posts leading up to the launch as she did at the end of this post and this post.

 Here’s the process we used to run the presale: